1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

     .call(d3.attachTooltip)
 ```

-There are a couple of abstractions from [d3-starterkit](https://github.com/1wheel/d3-starterkit) that make this code shorter and more readable. `d3.conventions` returns an object with automatically configured margins, svg, scales and axis - saving the tedium of globbing together snippets from several bl.ocks over and over again.
+There are a couple of abstractions from [d3-starterkit](https://github.com/1wheel/d3-starterkit) that make this code shorter and more readable. `d3.conventions` returns an object with automatically configured margins, svg, scales and axis - saving the tedium of globbing together snippets from several [bl.ocks](http://bl.ocks.org/mbostock/3019563) over and over again.

-`c.svg.dataAppend(actressNominations, 'circle.nomination')` is shorthand for
+`c.svg.dataAppend(actressNominations, 'circle.nomination')` is shorthand for:

 ```javascript
 c.svg.selectAll('circle.nomination')